Andriy-Kulak/printNegotiationProject/README.md

 It is build as a Single Page App and has about 200 different questions, options and editable charts through which companies will negotiate ad rates.
 </p>
+<p> Currently, the Terms UI and back-end is almost complete and we are beginning to work on the Rates</p>
+<p>Terms UI can be found <a href="https://github.com/Andriy-Kulak/printNegotiationProject/tree/master/loreal-print/loreal-print/Public/scripts/terms">here</a></p>
+<p>Terms back-end API Controllers can be found <a href="https://github.com/Andriy-Kulak/printNegotiationProject/tree/master/loreal-print/loreal-print">here</a>